 Thus, the upregulation of skeletal muscle vitamin C

 treatment of vitamin C only mildly attenuated the

 As mentioned earlier, considerable controversy

 exists as to whether high dose antioxidant supplemen-

 tation prevents skeletal muscle adaptations following

-endurance training.
+training.
 However, the few human studies

 to investigate resistance training with antioxidants